-Mental Health Recovery Board Serving Warren & Clinton Counties (MHRB) contracts with the Partner Solutions at Mental Health and Recovery Services of Stark County to provide SmartCare enrollment and claims services.
-Specific agency questions about getting set up with SmartCare access and procedures should be directed to Partner Solutions.
+Mental Health Recovery Board Serving Warren & Clinton Counties (MHRB) contracts with Partner Solutions at Mental Health and Recovery Services of Stark County to provide SmartCare enrollment and claims services.
+Specific agency questions about getting set up with SmartCare access as well as procedures should be directed to Partner Solutions.